fioritracker/help/docs/index.md

 # Track your SAP Fiori launchpad apps

-Fiori Tracker [helps SAP teams](satisfied-intrests-and-roles.md) keep a list of SAP Fiori launchpad enabled apps.
+Fiori Tracker [helps SAP teams](satisfied-intrests-and-roles.md) minimize delays by simplifying the SAP Fiori app management process.

 It links app records to catalogs, roles, [Fiori App Usage](fa/FPS01/main/) and other records.
 You can use the records to simplify the process of getting SAP Fiori launchpad [content requirements](usecases/SPS03/requirements-gathering.md).

 # Benefits